xob0t/gp_disguise/README.md

 > **⚠️ Security Notice**
 > This tool **does not encrypt** your files.
 It only hides them by appending their raw data to a media file.
-> Anyone with access to the media file and knowledge of the format could recover the data without your password.
+> Anyone with access to the media file and knowledge of the format could recover the data.
 > If you need confidentiality, encrypt your files first (e.g., with `gpg` or `openssl`) before using `gp_disguise`.

 ## Installation